 Questions About Medical Marijuana and Workers’ Comp

-If you or a loved one was seriously injured because of a work injury and have questions about medical marijuana and workers’ comp, contact our experienced Buffalo workers’ compensation attorneys for a free consultation.
+If you or a loved one was seriously injured because of a work injury and have questions about medical marijuana and workers’ comp, contact our experienced Buffalo workers’ compensation attorneys for a legal consultation.

 Does Workers’ Compensation Cover Medical Marijuana?